 - Don’t take the “bait.”
 Never click on pop-up messages, posts that contain content that seems shocking, scandalous, or too good to be true, or links or attachments in unsolicited emails and text messages.

-- Disregard unsolicited emails and text messages that request personal or account information.
+- Delete unsolicited emails and text messages that request personal or account information.
 Companies you do business with already have this information and do not need to verify or confirm it.
-In the event of a security breach, most companies contact their customers in writing to alert them to the matter.
+If there is a security breach, most companies contact their customers in writing to alert them of the breach.

-- Contact companies through trusted channels.
-If you are concerned about an email or other message you received, call the company immediately at its publically-listed phone number.
-Never trust the phone number or email address in the message.
+- Contact companies only through trusted channels.
+If you are concerned about an email or other message you received, call the company immediately at its publicly-listed phone number.
+Never trust the phone number or email address given in the message.

 - Don’t be rushed into sending money immediately or secretly.
-Refuse to send money through wire transfer, overnight delivery, or reloadable cards unless you are absolutely certain that you are sending money to a real friend or family member.
+Don’t send money by wire transfer, overnight delivery, or reloadable cards unless you are absolutely certain that you are sending money to a real friend or family member.

 If you are a victim of a social media scam, take the following steps:

-- Cease all contact with the scam artist and block his or her phone numbers, instant messages, and email addresses.
+- Stop all contact with the scam artist and block his or her phone numbers, instant messages, and email addresses.